quminzhi/Algorithm/Algorithm/BinarySearch/README.md

         }
     }

-    // notice that the result will converge to 'a+1' which trigers if branch (sqr > x),
+    // notice that the result will converge to 'a+1' which triggers if branch (sqr > x),
     // then right = mid - 1 which happens to be 'a'
     return right;
 }